 In addition to this, information on new or potentially material claims which are not included in the current incurred position is provided by the Claims team.
-The Reserving team review these adjustments, and where appropriate, they are incorporated into the analysis.
+The Reserving team reviews this information, and where appropriate, will incorporate it into the analysis.